Gigaspaces/xap-docs/site/content/xap/12.3/dev-dotnet/xapnet-tutorial-part1.markdown

 - there are indexes for all relevant attributes including nested attributes you use for queries

-- numeric attribute queried with between / greater / less than should have an extended index.
+- numeric attribute queried with between / greater / less than should have an ordered index.

 - compound indexes should be used for attributes queried using AND query